rockyshiba/dungeon/README.md

 ## Spells

-Spells info component now correctly updates the Title element and meta name='description' tags in the head.
+Conditions component now correctly updates the Title element and meta name='description' tags in the head.

 ## ---